Pan AfRaKan Amen Days

 *Heroes' Day Namibia

 Heroes' Day is a national holiday celebrated annually on 26 August in Namibia.
 The day commemorates the Namibian War of Independence which began on 26 August 1966 at Omugulugwombashe.
 Celebrations occur in different places, often in the northern regions of Namibia, near important battle zones.
-Thousands of people gather to watch leaders such as Sam Nujoma, Hifikepunye Pohamba and Nahas Angula bestow honours, such as military medals and officially commemorate veterans of SWAPO's military wing the People's Liberation Army of Namibia (PLAN) for their heroic service during the war.
-A war memorial was established on Heroes' Day in 2002 outside of Windhoek,named Heroes' Acre.
+Thousands of people gather to watch leaders such as Sam Nujoma, Hifikepunye Pohamba, and Nahas Angula bestow honors, such as military medals and officially commemorate veterans of SWAPO's military wing the People's Liberation Army of Namibia (PLAN) for their heroic service during the war.
+A war memorial was established on Heroes' Day in 2002 outside of Windhoek, named Heroes' Acre.

 *African Traditional Medicine Day

 Celebrated August 31.
 After the adoption in 2000 of a resolution on promoting the role of traditional medicine in health systems by the regional health ministers in Ouagadougou, Burkina Faso, African Traditional Medicine Day was initiated in 2003 under the theme "Traditional Medicine: Our Culture, Our Future."
 African Traditional Medicine Day was designed to raise the awareness and the profile of traditional medicines of Africa as well as promote their integration into national, continental and diasporic health systems.